What to watch for today

 Tensions rise in North and South Korea.
 The authoritarian North fired shots across the border, believed to be aimed at loudspeakers on the South Korean side of the border that have been airing anti-Pyongyang propaganda.
 South Korea fired back.

 Greece began its payback process.
-The country triggered a process to pay €3.2 billion ($3.56 billion) that it owes to the European Central Bank. ”The payment was made, the funds are on their way,” a Greek government official was approved yesterday by the euro zone’s finance ministers.
+The country triggered a process to pay €3.2 billion ($3.56 billion) that it owes to the European Central Bank. ”The payment was made, the funds are on their way,” a Greek government official told Reuters.
+A $95-billion bailout package was approved yesterday by the euro zone’s finance ministers.

 Pacific typhoons gain strength.
 Goni and Atsani are on track to reach super-typhoon status, with winds stronger than 150 mph (240 kmh).
 Goni is nearing the Philippines and Taiwan and could potentially hit the Korean Peninsula and Japan’s Ryuku Islands.
 Atsani may also make landfall in Japan.